httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 transformations that nevertheless result in a decoded byte sequence that does not exactly match the original unencoded representation.
-In order to avoid unintended validation failures, care is advised when selecting content codings for use with `Unencoded-Digest`; many registered content codings do provide byte-for-byte equivalence and are appropriate.
+In order to avoid unintended validation failures, care is advised when selecting content codings for use with `Unencoded-Digest`; that said, most registered content codings do provide byte-for-byte equivalence and are appropriate.